nschorgh/CaveXML/README.md

 Auxiliary files:
    `cavexml-db-table.css`	  (minimalist Style Sheet so the XML database can be viewed in a webbrowser)
-   `Derivatives/allcaves-database.json` (JSON version of the database generated from the XML version)
-   `Derivatives/allcaves-database.md` (Full records in Markdown format, generated from the XML version)
+   `Derivatives/allcaves-database.md` (Full records in Markdown format, generated from the XML version) `Derivatives/list-of*.md`	  (various lists of selected entries from the database)
    `Utilities/cavexml2csv.py`     (converts database to comma-separated-values using Python)
    `Utilities/cavexml2html.py`    (outputs full records in HTML format)
    `Utilities/cavexml2kml.py`	  (converts coordinates in CaveXML entries into KML format)